katianazinger/katianazinger/README.md

 I Love code and create new stuff, i like too much to discover new technologies and dive deep in solving problems.

-My specialties: Data Science
+My specialties: Data Analyst and Data Science

-Languages: Python
+Languages: Power Bi and Python

 What I don't know, give me a few days 😁